 Our depreciation expense consists mainly of depreciation for our miners and mining equipment, as well as depreciation associated with leasehold improvements and other capitalized assets associated with our Odessa Facility.
 It also includes an immaterial amount of depreciation for other property and equipment not directly associated with our mining activities.
 We capitalize the cost of our mining machines and record depreciation expense on a straight-line basis over the estimated useful life of the machines, which is generally 5 years.
 Leasehold improvements include capitalized asset retirement costs, which are amortized over the estimated useful life of the related asset.
-All other leasehold improvements are depreciated over the lesser of the estimated useful life of the related lease.
+All other leasehold improvements are depreciated over the lesser of the estimated useful life of the asset or the remaining life of the related lease.